PrashanthAWS2511/AWS-Deploying-DotNetWebApp-EC2-Linux-CICD/README.md

 **Step 9**: **Creating Repository In Code Commit (AWS Console)**

-1. Go To CodeCommit -> Create Repository
+a.
+Go To CodeCommit -> Create Repository

-1. Enter the details and Click on **Create**
+b.
+Enter the details and Click on **Create**

 ![](Images/Aspose.Words.d57fd952-0f64-432a-9794-4f43074846fb.025.png)

-1. The Repository will be created and displayed
+c.
+The Repository will be created and displayed

 ![](Images/Aspose.Words.d57fd952-0f64-432a-9794-4f43074846fb.026.png)